Profunctor Optics, a Categorical Update: Tambara theory

 \subsection{Profunctor representation theorem}

 Let us zoom out to the big picture again.
 It has been observed that optics can be composed using their profunctor representation; that is, profunctor optics can be endowed with a natural categorical structure.
-On the other hand, we have generalized the double construction by Pastro and Street~\cite{pastro08} to abstractly obtain the category \(\Optic\).
-The last missing piece that makes both coincide is the \textit{profunctor representation theorem}, which will justify the profunctor representation of optics and their composition in profunctor form being the usual function composition.
+On the other hand, we have generalized the double construction in \cite{pastro08} to abstractly obtain the category \(\Optic\).
+The final missing piece that makes both coincide is the \textit{profunctor representation theorem}, which will justify the profunctor representation of optics and their composition in profunctor form being the usual function composition.

-The profunctor representation theorem for the case \(\V = \Sets\) and non-mixed optics has been discussed by Boisseau and Gibbons~\cite[Theorem 4.2]{boisseau18}.
+The profunctor representation theorem for the case \(\V = \Sets\) and non-mixed optics has been discussed in \cite[Theorem 4.2]{boisseau18}.
 Although our statement is more general and the proof technique is different, the main idea is the same.
-In both cases, the key insight is the following lemma, already described by Milewski~\cite{milewski17}.
+In both cases, the key insight is the following lemma, already described by \cite{milewski17}.